Football in Nepal: History

+Football in Nepal had been a national sport as early as 1921 during the Rana dynasty.
+Several clubs were formed and several domestic tournaments such as the Ram Janaki Cup (1934) were organized.

-The entry and initial start up of football in Nepal was during the Rana regime in 1921.
+The entry and initial start up of football in Nepal was during the Rana dynasty in 1921.
 The game was introduced in Nepal by young players who had learnt it from other countries.
 This game was watched by a huge audience and became very famous at that time.
-However, it is believed that the pioneer of this game in Nepal was Mr. Narayan Narshingh Rana of Thamel and Chandrajung Thapa of Naxal.
+However, it is believed that the pioneer of this game in Nepal was Narayan Narshingh Rana of Thamel and Chandrajung Thapa of Naxal.
 There were some places, which were used as football ground for palace teams, such as Sujan Khanal and Mrigendra Shamsher Niwas Babar Mahal, Mahabir Niwas Tangal Durbar, Nar Shumsher Niwas Singha Durbar, Rudra Shamsher Niwas Bahadur Bhawan, and Thamel Narsingh camp.
 Whereas in the decade of 30s, both local and palace teams commonly used the grounds of Singh Darbar, Chhauni, Gaucharan, Jawalakhel and Lainchaur for playing football.
 Despite political instability at that time football was played enthusiastically during 1921 to 1990 by various teams often without a goal post, but the criterion was that the opponent team could follow the ball to the goal line.
 Sometimes, they used to play football on the bet of 100/200-castrated goat.

 The teams like Mahabir-11, N R T-11, Jawalakhel-11, Public Institute-11 etc. were established in 1934.
 The football tournament was organized for the first time in an institutional way in 1934, in which 12 teams participated.
 In that tournament, the team of Jawalakhel club led by Nar Shumsher had secured first position.
-At that time, the chief of Public team Mr. Najarman Singh told that his team had got support and encouragement from Trichandra campus and audience.
+At that time, the chief of Public team Najarman Singh told that his team had got support and encouragement from Trichandra campus and audience.

 Although that tournament was a grand success, due to various reasons the government decreed to ban the game but yet it was played inside and outside the palace in secret way.
-The game was played very enthusiastically due to which the number of participants increased drastically and hence complaints about banning the game were sent to the palace.
-The advisor Mr. Rishikesh Shaha had advised that the organization should solve the problem of game themselves, which was very popular western democratic tradition.
-Shri 3 Padma Shumsher decreed to follow it and accordingly a football committee was formed under the president of Lt.-Gen.Madan Shumsher JBR at first time in 1947 and members were Mr. Basant Shamsher and Mr. Mrigendra Shumsher.
+The game was played enthusiastically due to which the number of participants increased drastically and hence complaints about banning the game were sent to the palace.
+The advisor Rishikesh Shaha had advised that the organization should solve the problem of game themselves, which was very popular western democratic tradition.
+Shri 3 Padma Shumsher decreed to follow it and accordingly a football committee was formed under the president of Madan Shumsher JBR at first time in 1947 and members were Basant Shamsher and Mrigendra Shumsher.